Bing Ads policies — training

-Style refers to the way your ad looks and reads with the use of capitalisation, grammar and punctuation.
+Style refers to the way your ad looks and reads with the use of capitalization, grammar and punctuation.
 By following the style policies, your ad will be effective and clear.

 Style policy highlights:

-- Capitalisation is allowed for proper names, branded words and legitimate acronyms.
-Don’t use random capitalisation, even if you’re trying to emphasise part of your ad copy.
+- Capitalization is allowed for proper names, branded words and legitimate acronyms.
+Don’t use random capitalization, even if you’re trying to emphasize part of your ad copy.